maarten-pennings/Nunchuk/readme.md

 By the way, Adafruit makes a nice breakout board, a simple [one](https://www.adafruit.com/product/345) with just the mechanics, and an advanced [one](https://www.adafruit.com/product/4836) with their I2C connector.
-More details cab be found on the [Adafruit website](https://learn.adafruit.com/adafruit-wii-nunchuck-breakout-adapter).
+More details can be found on the [Adafruit website](https://learn.adafruit.com/adafruit-wii-nunchuck-breakout-adapter).

 ## Using the library